z-katas/sysops-squad/README.md

 - Once the changes are stable, deploy the change to production.

-### Step 12
+### Step 15
-Migrate **Support Contract**, **Billing Payment** and **Billing History** components from monolith to Customer Service.

-- Since no other components in the system depend on the above components, they can be extracted out of the monolith using the *Strangler Fig Pattern.* Refer to Step 6 on how this can be done.
-- Deploy and test the change in dev environment.
-- Once the changes are stable, deploy the change to production.
+Move the foreign key relationships on the knowledgebase tables from database layer to code layer.

+- Article table depends on the Sysops_User table (Move)
+- Rest of the foreign keys among Tag, Article_Tag, Article, Keyword and Article_Keyword can be kept intact.

+Process:
+- Refer to Step 7 above for example.

-### Step 13
+### Step 16
-Migrate Knowledge base related components from monolith to Knowledgebase Service
+Migrate Knowledgebase related components from monolith to Knowledgebase Service.
+They are KB Maintenance and KB Search.

 - Since no other components in the system depend on the Knowledge base component, it can be extracted out of the monolith using the *Strangler Fig Pattern.* Refer to Step 6 on how this can be done.
 - Deploy and test the change in dev environment.
 - Once the changes are stable, deploy the change to production.

-### Step 12
+### Step 17
 Migrate Survey related components from monolith to Reports Service.

 - The only components depending on Survey component are Ticket Completion and Expert Reports.
 These are already moved out to their respective services above.
 So Survey may be extracted out using *Strangler Fig Pattern*
 - Deploy and test the change in dev environment.
 - Once the changes are stable, deploy the change to production.

-### Step 13
+### Step 18
-Split User Service
+Migrate User Service
+- This service may continue to exist in the monolith

 ## Further Improvements
 - [ADR - Products table in Customer Service](ADRs/adr_products_in_customer_service.md)
 - Notification component currently co-exists with Login Component.
 Ideally notification service may exist independently, catering to billing notifications for customers and general info for now. (for now and internal users later on).
 But the notifications may exist independently as its scale and purpose are different from the rest of the.
 Notification service may also maintain customer’s/expert’s ticket related notifications, which are currently sent via email/SMS, for tracking (to avoid repudiation).
 - Currently, there seems to be no relation between survey and ticket.
-Add a ticket_id to the survey.
+Add a ticket_id to the survey table.

 ## Note